joinpursuit/Pursuit-Core-Web/fundamentals/conditionals/README.md

 ## Prerequisites

-- Familarity with logical operators
+- Familiarity with logical operators
 - Familiarity with values and types

 ---